stfc/PSyclone/examples/psyad/eg2/README.md

 In this case, the adjoint of the tangent-linear kernel is written to `stdout`.

-## Using the generated test harness in the LFRic skeleton mini-app
+## Using the generated test harness in the LFRic core skeleton application

-These instructions assume that you have a local, compiled version of LFRic in `<lfric-root>` and that the directory containing this file is `<work-dir>`.
+These instructions assume that you have a local, compiled version of LFRic core in `<lfric-root>` and that the directory containing this file is `<work-dir>`.

 1. Create the adjoint kernel and test harness code: